 Experts estimate that about 54 million Americans have osteoporosis.
 If you’re one of them, it’s important you take steps to lower your risk of a fall or fracture.
-At Gearity Wellness Center, LLC, in St. Cloud and Orlando, Florida, the team provides osteoporosis screenings and treatment onsite.
+At Gearity Wellness Center in St. Cloud and Orlando, Florida, the team provides osteoporosis screenings and treatment onsite.
 To schedule an appointment, call the nearest office and speak with a friendly team member or book online today.

 Osteoporosis is a disease that causes your bones to become weak, porous, and brittle.
 Over time, this increases your risk of fractures, particularly of the bones in the wrists, hips, or spine.